 Guests, Children, and Pets

 Community Education students are not permitted to bring guests, children, or animals into the building.
 Exceptions will be made for service animals, please notify us in advance.
-Online class registration is for one individual, please set your camera up in a way that limits the disruption that could be caused by other people or pets in the space.

-In-Person Classes: In case of an accident during an in-person Community Education class, the instructor in charge will make the decision about the seriousness and the treatment of the injured person.
+In case of an accident during an in-person Community Education class, the instructor in charge will make the decision about the seriousness and the treatment of the injured person.
 Minor first aid supplies are available in all benchrooms and at the front desk.
 In cases of injuries requiring immediate attention or major accidents, the injured person must be transported to the Emergency Room at a local hospital.
 The instructor may call an ambulance from any School phone by pressing the 911 button.
 The NBSS Receptionist must be notified to either arrange for transportation to be ready, to call an ambulance, or direct first responders.

 Drugs, Alcohol, and Smoking

 Drugs and alcohol are not permitted on School property or to be used during online classes.
 Smoking, vaping and chewing tobacco is not allowed in the School building or near any entrances.
 Although marijuana has been decriminalized in Massachusetts, possessing it on School property is still prohibited.
-NBSS received federal funding and therefore, must adhere to federal policies regarding marijuana possession.
+NBSS receives federal funding and therefore, must adhere to federal policies regarding marijuana possession.

 Students who show signs of consuming drugs or alcohol before or during class will be dismissed immediately for the remainder of the day.
 Refunds will not be issued.